-Join Garrick Chow for an in-depth discussion in this video Editing MIDI with the Piano Roll Editor, part of Up and Running with Auria Pro.
+Join Garrick Chow for an in-depth discussion in this video Editing MIDI with the Piano Roll Editor, part of Learning Auria Pro.

 - [Voiceover] Now let's turn our attention…back to MIDI, and take a look at how to…work with the MIDI organ track…I recorded in the previous chapter.…So we're looking at the organ track right now,…and to refresh your memory, here's…what it currently sounds like.…(instrumental country music)…All right, so there's the part.…

 Again, the beauty of MIDI is that you can…change almost everything about the recording…once you've made it, since you're capturing straight data.…So for example, one thing you can always do…is assign a different instrument to the track.…Currently, I have the classic organ sound…on this MIDI track.…But from here in the edit window, I'm just gonna…tap on the menu in that track,…where it currently says classic,…and let's try out the rock organ.…And let's hear what that sounds like.…(instrumental country music)…So that's the same exact performance,…but with a drastically different sound.…

 And I think I like that a lot better.…It's got a nice grittiness to it.…So it's really very simple to change your sound…

 In this course, author Garrick Chow demonstrates the essential features of Auria Pro for the iPad.
 He starts by exploring the interface, including the Mix and Edit windows, and the hardware you'll need to get audio into Auria Pro.
 He then demonstrates how to record into Auria Pro—using musicians in a real recording session.
 He records a single track (acoustic guitar) and demos simultaneous multitrack recording.
 Then he shows how to edit the performances, and mix down and master the recording.
 Garrick closes with an explanation of how to create snapshots of your work, and back up and share music with Auria's extensive export options.

 - Recording a track